mrnorman/ponni/README.md

     int batch_size = [number of inputs you want to inference];
     real2d inputs ("inputs",12,num_batches);

-    // Populate the inputs on the GPU, or populate the inputs on the host and transfer to the GPU
+    // Populate inputs on the GPU, or populate inputs on the host and transfer to the GPU

     // Run the model, parallelizing the batch index only on the GPU.
     // The entire model runs in a single GPU kernel.